 JAMA Internal Medicine also published a study of its effect on those with chronic illness; they discovered a significant reduction in worry after 3-12 weeks, especially with sessions lasting over 30 minutes.

 As those studies suggest, tai chi isn’t just available to the most limber amongst us.
-In their article about the martial art, the Mayo Clinic reassures people that age & fitness aren’t deal breakers since it has a low impact on muscles & joints.
+In their article about the martial art, the Mayo Clinic reassures people that age & fitness aren’t deal-breakers since it has a low impact on muscles & joints.

 Christina Heiser, writing for NBC, also notes that the low-impact aspect makes it perfect for people who participate in more intense, joint-stressing activities like running and dancing.

-So now that you’ve seen the tip of the benefit iceberg that is tai chi, how do you feel?
+So now that you’ve seen the tip of the benefits iceberg that is tai chi, how do you feel?
 Are you ready to give it a whirl?
 There’s a lot of advice given to beginners, but here are a few things everyone agrees on:

 Take a Class